rockettheme/docs/Docs/joomla/templates/lexicon/mobilemenu.md

 ![][demo]

-This area of the front page is a **mod_custom** module.
+This area of the front page is a **Custom HTML** module.
 You will find the settings used in our demo below.

 The module position **mobile-sidemenu** assigns the module to appear above the main menu on smartphones and other devices with thinner browser windows.